department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/more/info-architecture.md

 #### Test the proposed IA with Veterans

-* Your service's IA should map to Veteran mental models &mdash; even (and especially) if this differs from how VA thinks about your service.
+* Your service's IA should map to Veteran mental models &mdash; even if this differs from how VA thinks about your service.

 * Use card sorting, tree testing, or user interviews to test the IA.